mathisonian/sublime-settings/README.md

 ### TODO

-* It would be nice to have a dotfiles-esque bootstrap script.
+* It would be nice to have a dotfiles-esque bootstrap script that:
+    * installs package manager if it is not already installed
+    * installs any packages defined in this repo
+    * transfers all settings files to the correct location

 ### License